CultureAsData-UIUC/is310-fall-2024/_schedule/27-i-dream-of-data.md

 ## In-Class Agenda

-- [ ] Revisit the *Responsible Datasets in Context* Project and discuss their format and approach to dataset creation, curation, and documentation.
+- [ ] Work on final projects, using the *Responsible Datasets in Context* Project and the The Turing Way Community.
+(2022). *The Turing Way: A handbook for reproducible, ethical and collaborative research* (1.0.2).
+Zenodo.
+DOI 10.5281/zenodo.3233853. [https://book.the-turing-way.org/](https://book.the-turing-way.org/) as resources to guide your work.
-- [ ] Work on final projects.

 ## Additional Materials